-"I really wanted to go out and create a record of this incredible, phenomenal march," he said.
+"I really wanted to go out and create a record of this incredible, phenomenal march," he says.

-The weather couldn't have been better, he said.
+The weather couldn't have been better, he says.

 "It was a glorious, beautiful fall day.
-The sky was clear blue," Terry recalled.
+The sky was clear blue," Terry recalls.

 He took roughly 250 photos.
 The rest is history.